UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

    :header-rows: 0

    * - `Morphometric Calculator (Point) <MorphometricCalculator(Point)>`
      - Morphometric parameters from a DSM based on a specific point in space.
-(PM)
+(P)
    * - `Morphometric Calculator (Grid) <MorphometricCalculator(Grid)>`__
      - Morphometric parameters estimated from a DSM based on a polygon grid.
-(PM)
+(P)
    * - `Source Area Model (Point) <SourceArea(Point)>`
      - Source area calculated from a DSM based on a specific point in space. *Interpretation of observations* (M)